48 things to do in MidCoast Maine: outdoors, history, lobster, ice cream

 Don’t miss …

 Now that you’ve been running around seeing and doing, time to NOT do.
-When it comes to things to do in MidCoast Maine, enjoying the coastal life is tops.
+When it comes to things to do, enjoying the coastal life is tops.

 - Sit and just look at the water since the beautiful coastal views can’t be beat … especially from a traditional Adirondack chair.
 While you’re at it, enjoy watching the lobster boats putter between buoys pulling up their catch or checking the traps.